geophysics-ubonn/reda/doc/data_containers.rst

 * If not otherwise stated, a container stores measurement data in a pandas DataFrame located in `container.data`.
-* Electrode positions (if available) are stored in a pandas DataFrame in `container.electrode_positions` (columns **x**, **y**, **z**).
+* Electrode positions (if available) are stored in an electrode manager :py:class:`reda.utils.electrode_manager.electrode_manager` in `container.electrode_positions` (columns **x**, **y**, **z**).
 * Topograhy nodes (if available) are stored in a pandas DataFrame in `container.topography` (columns **x**, **y**, **z**).